CreeBoom2020/Bmw-F3x-6wa-cluster-with-simhub-for-beamng/README.md

 from standart the scetch runs so that it send the RPM for a gasoline RPM disk on a diesel cluster since mine broke and changed the RPM disks from a nother cluster. to fix that just change GRPMOND to false in the .ino file!

+curent working thinks;
+RPM

+Speed

+How full the tank is

+engine oil temp

+EfficientDynamics

+consumption(a bit bugy sometimes workes sometimes not :/)

+trip km or miles

+engine water overhated mesage

+if a tire is deflated displayed on cluster if it is and wich one it is

+door open message for each door in game (requires simhubextras.lua patch)

+trunk open message (requires simhubextras.lua patch)

+hood open message (requires simhubextras.lua patch)

+drive mode select ( manuali in .ino file)

+change the language and other cluster seting(look in .ino file)

+cruisecontrol(requires simhubextras.lua patch)(only lamp working on speed readout)

+tsc lamp

+high beam lamp

+low beam lamp

+fogg light lamp

+backlight

+check engine light

+gear indecator (til 9)

 lots of thanks to

 @r00li for his carcluster project! since i took a few ids from that